russellsch/RGUI/README.md

 - [X] Change RGObject mouse delegation handling to use enums for clarity
 - [X] Add GPLv3 license

-- [ ] Create basic UI demo of working UI widgets
+- [ ] Basic UI demo of working UI widgets

 - [ ] Upgrade font renderer to support multiple sizes for one font